macaihu/work-doc/english/Charlotte's Web.md

 "Where?"

-"In a forest looking for beechnuts and truffles and delectable roots, pushing leaves aside with my wonderful strong nose, searching and sniffing along the ground, smelling, smelling, smelling..."
+"In a forest looking for beechnuts and truffles and delectable roots,pushing leaves aside with my wonderful strong nose, searching and sniffing along the ground, smelling, smelling, smelling..."

 "You smell just the way you are," remarked a lamb who had just walked in.
 "I can smell you from here.
 You're the smelliest creature in the place."